-Compatibility with statewide historic preservation priorities established by the up to Division in the solicitation notice.
-These priorities are subject to change depending 10 on regional or statewide concerns (e.g., disasters such as fire, flooding or points hurricane damage).
-Further information about these priorities is is specified by the Division in the yearly solicitation notice.
-Educational potential or demonstration of value for enhancing the public up to awareness of Florida history, Florida historic sites and properties, the objectives of 10 historic preservation and the application of historic preservation. points Anticipated economic benefits, including direct impact on the local economy and up to the stimulation of additional private sector interest and investment in historic 10 preservation projects. points Public use or other public good, including benefit to underrepresented up to communities, resulting from the proposed project.
-10 points
+Compatibility with statewide historic preservation priorities established by the Division in the solicitation notice.
+These priorities are subject to change depending on regional or statewide concerns (e.g., disasters such as fire, flooding or hurricane damage).
+Further information about these priorities is is specified by the Division in the yearly solicitation notice. up to 10 points Educational potential or demonstration of value for enhancing the public awareness of Florida history, Florida historic sites and properties, the objectives of historic preservation and the application of historic preservation. up to 10 points Anticipated economic benefits, including direct impact on the local economy and the stimulation of additional private sector interest and investment in historic preservation projects. up to 10 points Public use or other public good, including benefit to underrepresented communities, resulting from the proposed project. up to 10 points